 From a 6 seat market shack to a roaring success in Soho and now a 3rd instalment in Fitzrovia, whatever next hey?
 I’ve visited their Soho restaurant just the once and although the food was delicious, (I get why it’s so popular) I couldn’t see the justification in queuing.
 That’s the downside, perhaps a victim of their own success?
 Of course, and the solution?
 Well you open another restaurant in neighbouring Fitzrovia.
 Our visit was during lunch service in late July, roughly about 3 weeks after their launch and getting in was a seamless affair, no queues you see.
 And this is where we start our Gastro day – that translates into a day of traipsing around London gorging ourselves.

-The simple menu format is the same as the Soho restaurant, just mark down how many dishes you’d like in the vacant box’s.
+The simple menu format at Bao Fiztrovia is the same as the Soho restaurant – just mark down how many dishes you’d like in the vacant box’s.
 Our enthused waitress with the perma-smile was in full sales mode when she took our order; she advises that many of the small plates are exclusive to this branch and the Cod Black Bao is the way to go if we haven’t tried it.
 The Beef Cheek & Tendon Nuggets, crispy prawn heads and the Fried Chicken Chop with hot sauce seem to be singing a song that we couldn’t resist.

 From the small eats.

 Crispy Prawn Heads with creamy sauce (perhaps mayonnaise derived, at least that’s what it tasted like) £2.
-There is a simple reason why Bao have served the prawns sans the body, it’s because the heads contain the deepest umami and bisque richness.
-Don’t be shy with this.
+There is a simple reason why Bao have served the prawns sans the body, it’s because the heads contain the deepest umami and rewarding flavour.
+Don’t be shy with them.
 I can only describe them as crisps from the sea.

 The Beef Cheek & Tendon Nuggets.
 The craggy-crisp exterior contains the darkest seasoned meat once-upon-a-time from the well used muscular jaws of the animal.
 It’s slow cooked until the gelatinous layers melt into the proteins.
 It’s wonderful work.